 2. Energy Efficiency

-Are your heating are a little higher than they were last year?
+Are your heating are a little more than they were last year?
 That may be a sign that some part of your heater is weakening.
 Most companies can give you a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is in need of replacing.
-Older heating units can be very inefficient, while newer systems are much more efficient at heating your home.
+It may also be the first step in deciding if your heating unit is in need of replacing.
+Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.

 3. Old Age

 Heating equipment were never designed to last until the end of time.
 Better, more efficient units are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.

 4. Excessive Noise

 If you have to raise your voice to talk because your system is too loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

 Other noises like squealing, jolting, clanking, or banging could be signs of a mechanical issue.
 It could be as easy as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

 Today’s latest units function more quietly than ever.
 Often you’ll have to really play close attention to even know if they’re running.
 If noise pollution is an issue for you, that may be reason enough to upgrade to newer equipment.